pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 <br>

 Great!
 We've got `Malasyia` as the country with the highest likelihood to have flu!
-100% of people there having flu (`mean_has_flu=1.000`).
+100% of people there have flu (`mean_has_flu=1.000`).

-But our common sense advices us that _perhaps_ something is wrong...
+But our common sense advises us that _perhaps_ something is wrong...

 How many rows does Malasya have?
 Answer: 1. -column: `q_rows=1` How many positive cases does Malasya have?
 Answer: 1 -column: `sum_target=1`